-This 6-day history school trip to Paris and Marseille brings the textbooks to life.
-From the French Revolution to World War Two, students will have the opportunity to learn about key historical events, whilst exploring two of the most crucial cities.
+This History school/college trip to Paris and Marseille brings the textbooks to life.
+From ancient architecture to the French Revolution to World War Two, here’s our History educational tour program in France at a glance:

 ✓ All accommodation costs